jumon/whisper-finetuning/README.md

 ```
 python run_finetuning.py --train-json <path-to-train.json> --dev-json <path-to-dev.json> --model <model-name>
 ```
+You can use/add the flag `--use-adam-8bit` to use the Adam 8bit optimizer from bitsandbytes.
+This will reduce VRAM usage and allows to train using small multimodal model with 8GB of VRAM.

 For all available options, see `python run_finetuning.py --help`.

 ### 3. Transcribe audio files